top of page

 [ + / ++ / – / + ]

 Next, we identify how what is being done well can be done even better.
-If they are doing so well we don’t know how they could do better, we ask them.
+If they are doing so well we don’t know how they could do better, ask them.

 Step 3 = –